alekseiblinov/QuizNetCore/WebApp/readme_en.txt

 	The folder structure of the project.

 ○ ..\quiz.Api\ - Web API controllers.
-o..\quiz.Logger\ - types and functions that ensure the operation of the logging subsystem. o ..\quiz.ModelBusiness\ - types representing data entities for their subsequent processing and presentation in the UI. o ..\quiz.ModelDb\ - types representing data entities used when interacting with the database.
+o ..\quiz.Logger\ - types and functions that ensure the operation of the logging subsystem. o ..\quiz.ModelBusiness\ - types representing data entities for their subsequent processing and presentation in the UI. o ..\quiz.ModelDb\ - types representing data entities used when interacting with the database.
 ○ ..\quiz.Shared\ - types and functions shared in Web API and UI methods.
-This assembly is referenced by the assemblies quiz.Api and quiz.Ui. o..\quiz.Ui\ - types and functions designed to form the user interface, display it, and enable the user to interact with it.
+This assembly is referenced by the assemblies quiz.Api and quiz.Ui. o ..\quiz.Ui\ - types and functions designed to form the user interface, display it, and enable the user to interact with it.

 	Known issues.